andrewringler/git-annex-turtle/developer-notes.md

  * get badge icons to grab higher resolution versions of PNG icons when available, currently it is always grabbing the low res one

 ## New Features, yes
- * let user view/set per repo git-annex-turtle settings from GUI
  * add sidebar icon, so the icon is shown when the user has dragged the repo folder onto the sidebar
+ * log to our own logs folder in ~/Library/Logs/git-annex-turtle/git-annex-turtle.log, ~/Library/Logs/git-annex-turtle/git-annex-finder-{process-id}.log, etc… instead of directly to Console, see logging frameworks, https://stackoverflow.com/a/5938021/8671834, https://github.com/DaveWoodCom/XCGLogger, https://github.com/CocoaLumberjack/CocoaLumberjack#readme
  * enable verbose logging in UI, link to open logs folder from UI
- * log to our own logs folder in ~/Library/Logs/git-annex-turtle/git-annex-turtle.log, ~/Library/Logs/git-annex-turtle/git-annex-finder-{process-id}.log, etc… instead of directly to Console, see logging frameworks, https://stackoverflow.com/a/5938021/8671834, https://github.com/DaveWoodCom/XCGLogger, https://github.com/CocoaLumberjack/CocoaLumberjack#readme
  * actually use and expose in UI all per repo settings currently in turtle-monitor namely the flags: finder-integration, context-menus, track-folder-status, track-file-status
- * add auto-launch at Login feature in UI, maybe this project https://github.com/sindresorhus/LaunchAtLogin would be useful for that.
+ * add auto-launch at Login feature in UI, maybe this project https://github.com/sindresorhus/LaunchAtLogin would be useful for that… or just write a file and copy it to the correct place.

 ## New Features, maybe
  * Change main icon to blocky turtle, animated menubar icon to swimming turtle